-- AMO43, Department of Taxation and Finance Monthly Report of Receipts.
+- AM043, Department of Taxation and Finance Monthly Report of Receipts.
 This report contains gross and net monthly receipts data. - Various reports, Department of Taxation and Finance.
 Other reports supplementing the AM043 provide information on daily receipts and other relevant data. - Office of the State Comptroller.
 Monthly reports containing collection data. - Various U.S. and New York government agencies, including the U.S. Bureau of Economic Analysis of the Commerce Department.
 These agencies provide economic data used in the econometric equations.

-For a detailed list of significant statutory changes made to the estate tax, please see the New York State Executive Budget - Economic and Revenue Outlook.
+For a list of recent significant statutory changes made to the estate tax, please see the New York State Executive Budget - Economic and Revenue Outlook.

-The number of taxable estates is projected to decline by approximately 90 percent as a result of the statutory changes enacted in 2014 that increase the filing threshold to the Federal exemption level by 2019.
+The number of taxable estates is projected to decline by approximately 90 percent due to the statutory changes enacted in 2014 that increase the filing threshold to the Federal exemption level by 2019.

-While a model using household assets and stock market indicators fits the payment data for smaller estates, law changes and increases in the taxable estate threshold complicate the estimate.
-In projecting receipts for both the current and coming years, an analysis of historical trends is at least as important as the econometric analysis since historical receipts were generated by a substantially different tax scheme.
+While a model using household assets and stock market indicators consistently explains the payment data for smaller estates, law changes and increases in the taxable estate threshold complicate the estimate.
+In estimating receipts for both the current and future years, analysis of historical trends supplements the econometric analysis, but it is crucial to account for the fact that historical receipts were generated by a substantially different tax scheme.